EsdrasCaleb/moodle-tool_deletemessage/README.md

 some time.
 In the same way, Moodle enables you to do notifications.
 To use it go to Administration > Messages > Auto Delete Messages and set the time when you want messages to be auto deleted.
+To install the plugin use the admin panel or put it in the tools folder in MOODLE_DIR_ROOT/admin/tool

 License